Today we look at Darktable vs Lightroom. In this review, I set out to see what Darktable 4.2 offers and whether it is a good Lightroom alternative.

-This is a very rough photo edit but allowed me to compare the programs’ output.
-There were times Darktable tried to add other corrections.
+This is a very rough photo edit.
+But it let me compare each program’s output side by side.
+There were times Darktable suggested adding other corrections.
 But I tried to keep the edits as fundamental as possible.

 Darktable Usability Issues

-In general, I found Darktable easy to use, but I had to refer to the user manual quite a bit for help.
-There are a lot of functions that are accessed with keyboard shortcuts.
-You’re not going to stumble upon these.
-You need to know what they are.
+I found Darktable easy to use, but I had to refer to the user manual for help a few times.
+There are a lot of functions you can access with keyboard shortcuts.
+(Press H to see the list of shortcut keys.)

 The manual is very easy to read.
-But, the search function went to a 404 screen.
-This limited usability.
+But the search function went to a 404 screen, which limits usability.
 I still need help figuring out how to reject an image during the culling process.

-I miss the ability to enter a value directly rather than use the slider.
+I missed the ability to enter a value directly rather than use the slider, like in Lightroom.
 This was frustrating when I wanted, for instance, an exact white balance.

-The History panel befuddled me.
-Like Lightroom, Darktable is a non-destructive editor.
-At any point, I should be able to return to a history state and start again.
-But sometimes I couldn’t by-pass the steps I wanted to erase.
+But sometimes, I couldn’t bypass the steps I wanted to erase.
 Nor could I directly delete them.
-I did eventually figure out how to toggle effects on-and-off in the active module group.
+I eventually figured out how to toggle effects on and off in the active module group.

-First, the tools are organised in unexpected ways.
+Darkroom’s tools are organized in unexpected ways.
 For instance, saturation is not located in the same place as vibrance.
 Also, different tools can control a similar edit.

-For instance, Darkroom gives me four tools to control contrast.
-There are contrast options embedded under other sliders, but let’s focus on these four.
-Darktable seems to take this common post-processing edit to a new level.
+Similarly, it gives me four tools to control contrast.
+It seems to take this common post-processing edit to a new level.

-- Contrast as part of the contrast, brightness & saturation tool.
-This seems to be the general overall contrast slider that we’d find in Lightroom’s Basic panel.
+- Contrast as part of the Contrast, Brightness, and Saturation tool.
+This seems to be the general overall Contrast slider that you’d find in Lightroom’s Basic panel.

-- The local contrast tool lets me adjust contrast for highlights, shadows, mid tones, and details.
+- The local contrast tool lets you adjust contrast for highlights, shadows, midtones, and details.

 - Color contrast works like color balance in Photoshop.

-- The contrast equalizer tool is way cool, though I don’t fully understand what it does.
+- The Contrast Equalizer tool is very cool.
+But I don’t fully understand what it does.
 In a way, it works similarly to the tone curve.
-It allows me to change relationships between luma, chroma and edges.
+It lets you change relationships between luma, chroma, and edges.

-Having said that, I’d probably get used to the tool organisation.
+So this negatively impacts usability.
+But I’d probably get used to the tool organization with enough use.

-Secondly, Darkroom gives you a lot of control.
-I mean a LOT of control.
 This is not a negative for an advanced photographer.
-But for a beginning photographer, the amount of control may be overwhelming.
+But for a beginner photographer, the amount of control may be overwhelming.

-I mentioned the cool tool denoise (profiled) tool earlier.
-Three other tools adjust noise: denoise (non-local means), denoise (bilateral filter), and raw denoise.
+I mentioned the cool Denoise (profiled) tool earlier.
+Three other tools adjust noise:

 For each, there are many options.
-In denoise (profiled), there are seven sliders besides to the sensor/ISO profile list.
+In Denoise (profiled), seven sliders are beside the sensor-ISO profile list.
 But I wouldn’t know where to start with all these choices if I wanted to clean my photo.

 This is a good example of having too many choices.
 I chose to make no change because I couldn’t decide among all the options.

 Is Darktable as Good as Lightroom?